 Sr. No. SA No. Ind AS No. Reference of SA / Ind AS Para Topic for Non Compliance Explanations 1.
 Lack of documentation in the Audit File regarding the division of work among joint auditors, contrary to SA 299 requirements.
-2. They provided document, though not part of the Audit File, was generic and lacked detailed division of audit work, casting doubt on its authenticity.
+2. They provided documenthough not part of the Audit File, was generic an lacked detailed division caudit work, casting double on its authenticity.
 3. Lack of evidence supporting the claim that the company's management determined the allocation of work.
-Due to insufficient documentation and evidence, the EP's claim of mutual agreement on the division of work between joint auditors was deemed questionable.
-The EP's failure to adhere to SA 299 requirements demonstrated gross negligence, compromising the principle of auditor independence.
-Therefore, the EP was found guilty of not fulfilling the requirements of SA 299, which necessitates mutual discussion and adequate documentation of the division of audit work.
+Due to insufficient documentation and evidence, the EP's claim of mutual agreement on the division of work between joint auditor was deemed questionable.
+The EP's failure to adhere to SA 29 requirements demonstrated gross negligence, compromising the principle of auditor independence.
+Therefore, the EP was found guilly of not fulfilling the requirements of SA 299, which necessitates mutual discussion and adequate documentation of the division of audit work.
 Section 143(9) of the Companies Act, 2013 Non- Compliance of Standards on Auditing The EP faced a charge of failing to comply with Section 143(9) of the Companies Act, 2013, which mandates auditors to adhere to the Standards on Auditing (SAs).
 In response, the EP argued that Auditing Standards are guiding principles and asserted compliance with relevant principles while

-Sr. No. SA No. Ind AS No. Reference of SA / Ind AS Para Topic for Non Compliance Explanations auditing SRS Ltd. However, analysis revealed: The EP's response was deemed baseless and misleading in light of earlier proven non- compliance with various SAs.
+Sr. No. SA No. Ind AS No. Reference of SA / Ind AS Para Topic for Non Compliance Explanations auditing SRS Ltd. However, analysis revealed: The EP's response was deemed baseless and misleading in light of earlier proven noncompliance with various SAs.
+The EP's response was deemed baseless and misleading in light of earlier proven sales.
 2. The EP seemed unaware that SAs, effective since 01.04.2008, use the term "Shall" instead of the previous "Should," aligning with changes in the International Standards on Auditing (ISAs).
 Therefore, SAs impose mandatory obligations rather than merely offering guiding principles.
 Hence, the EP's explanation was rejected.
 It was found that the EP was grossly negligent in violating Section 143(9) of the Companies Act, 2013, by not adhering to the mandatory requirements of the SAs.
-7 Limited Cor (DHFLC) sing Finance poration Branch Audit NF-21/1/2022/02 and NF-21/1/2022/06 Chartered Accountant Act, 1949 and Companies Act 2013, SA 200 Section 139 of Companies Act, 2013 Paras 14, 15 and 16 of SA 200 "Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Standards on Auditing".
-Acceptance of audit appointment without valid authorization and without complying with ethical requirements; and issuing an audit report in violation of the Act EP accepted an audit appointment without complying with ethical requirements and issuing of audit report without a valid appointment as per the Act , as the appointment of the Audit Firm as "Statutory Auditor for the branches" of DHFL for FY 2017-18 was not done by the competent authority i.e., the shareholders.
+7 Dewan Housing Finance Limited Corporation (DHFLC) (FY 17-18) - Branch Audit NF-21/1/2022/02 and NF-21/1/2022/06 Chartered Accountant Act, 1949 and Companies Act 2013, SA 200 Section 139 of Companies Act, 2013 Paras 14, 15 and 16 of SA 200 "Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Standards on Auditing".
+Acceptance of audit appointment without valid authorization and without complying with ethical requirements; and issuing an audit report in violation of the Act EP accepted an audit appointment without complying with ethical requirements and issuing of audit report without a valid appointment as per the Act, as the appointment of the Audit Firm as "Statutory Auditor for the branches" of DHFL for FY 2017-18 was not done by the competent authority i.e., the shareholders.
 Despite a specific requirement in the Chartered Accountants Act, 1949 (CAs Act) to do so, the EP has not verified if the